b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-25-My-First-Interview.md

 The practical was to perform a penetration test with an allocated 3 hour time limit and then 90 minutes to write a report on my findings.

+As with the OSCP this was an open book practical (no unknown person watching you pick your nose!)

 ## Video Interview